VOLTTRON/volttron/docs/source/devguides/supporting/Python-for-Matlab-Users.rst

 If your Matlab program is loading csv files then use the Pandas library when working in python.
-Pandas works well with NumPy and is the go-to library when working with csv files containing numeric data.
+Pandas works well with NumPy and is the go-to library when using csv files that contain numeric data.

 More Resources
 --------------

-`NumPy for Matlab users
+`NumPy for Matlab Users
 <https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html>`_
 Has a nice list of common operations in Matlab and NumPy.